On behalf of The Law Office of Gustavo E. Frances, P.A.

-A parent is eligible to seek child support modification in case of loss of job, reduction of income, change in marital status, relocation, proving domestic violence or child abuse, death, violation of the agreed-upon parent visitation schedule, and other.
+A parent is eligible to seek child support modification in case of loss of a job, reduction of income, change in marital status, relocation, proving domestic violence or child abuse, death, violation of the agreed-upon parent visitation schedule, and others.

 Do not attempt to negotiate a child support modification or reversal with the other parent on your own.
 Seek the legal help of a child support lawyer in order for the new agreement to have legal value.